Unbridled With Mary Knowlton

 Renay Shaffer: Using Art for Good

-By Shya Beth Renay Shaffer’s sharpened skills and even sharper pencils delicately bring equine and animal forms to life, and she uses these works of art to help save the very same subjects she features in her work.
-Horrified and inspired to help the animal victims of the massive bushfires raging in Australia in 2020,
+Renay Shaffer’s sharpened skills and even sharper pencils delicately bring equine and animal forms to life, and she uses these works of art to help save the very same subjects she features in her work.
+Horrified and … [Read more]

 - Published in General, Weekly Feature